 They’re not forgetting about the early adopters who have already signed up.
 Any of those organizations can refer others, and receive $500 for every single referral.

 When Dave Duffield and his wife, Cheryl, founded Maddie’s Fund in 1994, just like Best Friends, they believed that every healthy or adoptable animal could be guaranteed a loving home.
 Every single dollar they’ve generously given toward that goal has helped get us that much closer to a time of No More Homeless Pets.

 Whether you work directly with a rescue organization or shelter, or not, please help us spread the word about this opportunity not only for free money to help power local lifesaving efforts, but also to participate in one of the most important initiatives in the movement today — a true national statistics database.
-Click here to learn more about the offer, and Shelter Animals Count — and then share this with everyone you know in the animal welfare movement.
+Got to Shelter Animals Count — and then share the data with everyone you know in the animal welfare movement.

 The Maddie’s Fund investment in the SAC database is yet another crucial moment when we know that, together, we can Save Them All.

 Best Friends Animal Society